IPFR33LY/EverwingHax/README.md

 I add a release, v1.0 - This includes a python executable that you can use without worrying about if you have the right version of python or anything else.
 Just click and run.

 ## WRITTEN IN PYTHON 2.7.13 ##

+You can also download the release of the .EXE here (https://github.com/IPFR33LY/EverwingHax/releases)

 Download both Everwing_data.py and p3lzstring.py
 place both into the same folder.